jperovic/exploring-fileutility/README.md

 By default, filenames are generated via built-in `DefaultFilenameGenerator`.
 You could change that by overring the `filename_generator` parameter with another **service**.

 The bundle comes with some common image operations built-in.
 The default engine is `gd` but you could use `imagick` as well.
-You could as set it to point to your own image engine by specifying the **service** name.
+You could as well set it to point to your own image engine by specifying the **service** name.

 The minimalistic configuration would look something like this: